kabdena/blockScroll/README.md

 # blockScroll

-To block scroll call:
+To block scroll:
-blockScroll(true);
+blockScroll();

-To unblock scroll call:
+To unblock scroll:
 blockScroll(false);